Christopher Glancy: Episcopacy

 Pope Benedict XVI named Glancy the Titular Bishop of Absa Salla and Auxiliary Bishop of Belize City-Belmopan on February 18, 2012.
 He was ordained a bishop by Archbishop Luigi Pezzuto, the Apostolic Nuncio to Belize and the Antilles on May 5, 2012.
 The principal co-consecrators were Bishops Dorick M. Wright of Belize City-Belmopan and Jacques Berthelet, C.S.V. of Saint-Jean-Longueuil.
 The Auxiliary Bishop works out of the cathedral parish in Belize City.

-He resigned as auxiliary bishop in March 2024.
+He resigned as auxiliary bishop on 13 March 2024.